0r4nd/TextEncoderLite/README.md

 # TextEncoderLite
-TextEncoderLite is a Polyfill that allows to replace the [TextEncoder API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API) of javascript.<br>
+This is a Polyfill that allows to replace the [TextEncoder API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API) of javascript.<br>
 Why this library since it already exists as API?
 Because I didn't see that the TextEncoder API already existed!<br>

 # Performance
 - The encoder is 4x to 10x slower than API (depend of the charset and usage of V8 or Spidermonkey)
 - The decoder is 5x to 10x slower than API
-- The module takes ~150kb in memory, the table has been optimized.
+- The module takes ~150kb in memory (the tables have been optimized)

 # Implementation status
 ### TextDecoderLite() - label: